-The MA Illustration course encourages you to question the nature of your practice and its context and position relative to the creative industries.
-The MA Illustration course encourages you to engage imaginatively with your practice in relation to the evolving academic subject and practice of illustration.
-Your work will be considered in a global context, and critically examine the emergence of approaches that challenge orthodox practices.
-As a graduate from the MA programme, you will be able to carve your own niche in an evolving market for visual materials.
+MA Illustration encourages you to question the nature of your practice and its context and position relative to the creative industries.
+The course encourages you to engage imaginatively with your practice in relation to the evolving academic subject and practice of illustration.
+Your practice will be considered in a global context, with an awareness of the emergence of new and innovative approaches that interrogate, challenge and advance traditional.
+As a graduate from MA Illustration, you’ll be able to carve your own niche in an evolving market for visual materials.

 The course is structured and delivered in order to encourage and support you in developing your own distinct visual language, recognising an expansive understanding of contemporary illustration through the exploration of relationships between illustrator as author, audience and context.